Realignment (sports): College sports

 In college sports, the term "realignment" is used to refer to a situation in which large numbers of schools switch their conference affiliation in a short period of time.
 Especially in the top level of college sports, NCAA Division I, several schools change their affiliations in one or more sports every year.
-However, the term is usually reserved for situations which affect large numbers of conferences—most notably in 1996, 2005, 2010–2014, and most recently 2021–22.
+However, the term is usually reserved for situations which affect large numbers of conferences—most notably in 1996, 2005, 2010–2014, and most recently the 2020s.

 Each of the four realignment periods below was driven mainly by one or a few conferences: